Bobeye/CarND_T3/P2_path_planning/CarND-Path-Planning-Project-master/modelDocumentation.md

 ### 2. Build the cost
 The vehicle has 3 possible moves initially: lane stay, change to left, change to right.

 In the program's definition, the move with the highest cost will be chosen.
+A "lane_life" vairable is used to prevent high-frequency lane changes and hesitation during lane change manuever within heary traffic.
 The cost building step is listed in the order as following:

 * Initialize zero cost for all tree possible moves
 ```c++